Results

 2nd Result

-The 2nd result contributes to the 2nd objective of “FERTILE” towards developing an educator community and serves as a means of disseminating all the other project results.
+The 2nd result contributed to the 2nd objective of “FERTILE” towards developing an educator community and serves as a means of disseminating all the other project results.

 The community platform is the online place where educators and/or students meet remotely to collaborate, discuss, and share artefacts.